-Using the 2022 Pediatric Asthma Practice Education Module as a guide:
+Using the 2024 Pediatric Asthma Practice Education Module as a guide:

-Utilize and share asthma inhaler instructional videos with patients (i.e. waiting room, patient portal, email, text messaging).
-Additional videos are available here.
-Utilize and share the asthma patient engagement video (coming soon) from PA DOH Asthma Control Program, and the Small Steps to Big Improvements: How to Get Asthma in Control video from Quality Insights.
-Implement an Asthma Patient Monitor Program.
-Identify 1) a staff member who can act as a program champion, and 2) roles for other members of the team.
-Partner with Quality Insights Practice Transformation Specialist for resources.
-Utilize apps, Bluetooth, and patient portals to improve childhood asthma control test (C-ACT) results reporting by patients/parents and caregivers to clinicians.
+Utilize and share asthma inhaler instructional videos with patients (i.e., waiting room, patient portal, email, text messaging).
+Additional videos are also available.
+Share the asthma patient engagement video, Small Steps to Big Improvements , from Quality Insights and the PA DOH Asthma Control Program (available in English and Spanish).
+Spanish Implement a proactive Outpatient Asthma Monitoring Program.
+Identify a staff member who can act as an Asthma Champion and partner with a Quality Insights Practice Transformation Specialist for resources and technical assistance.
+Promote apps, Bluetooth, and patient portals to improve the reporting of childhood asthma control test results to clinicians by patients/parents and caregivers.
 Review capability and use of telehealth for the management of pediatric asthma.
-Identify and refer eligible patients to ASME as available in area and including, but not limited to: Supplemental Nutrition Assistance Program Education (SNAP-Ed) programs, and Expanded Food and Nutrition Education Programs (EFNEP).
-Establish a closed-loop referral process with an ASME program.
-Partner with Quality Insights in a referral letter, portal message, or text campaign for referrals to program.
-Participate in an in-person or virtual presentation to learn more about American Lung Association Open Airways for Schools and/or Kickin' Asthma programs.
+Identify and refer eligible patients to AS-ME as available in the area, including Supplemental Nutrition Assistance Program Education (SNAP-Ed) programs and Expanded Food and Nutrition Education Programs.
+Establish a closed-loop referral process with an AS-ME program.
+Partner with Quality Insights for a portal message or text campaign to encourage referrals to the program.
+Participate in an in-person or virtual presentation to learn more about American Lung Association Open Airways for Schools and/or Kickin' Asthma AS-ME programs.